yuh2k/SICP-programme/README.md

 # SICP-programme
-Here are some my solutions to the exercises and questions in the SICP programme.
+Here are some my solutions to the exercises and questions in the  NUS SICP programme.